Count min sketch

 Bloom filter

-Approximate solution: same as count min sketch, if the returned value is zero then we’re sure the element is not in the set, otherwise, it might be in the set, and we need to test for existence with another (more expensive) data structure
+Approximate solution: Similar to a count-min sketch, if the returned value is zero, then we’re sure the element is not in the set.
+Otherwise, it might be in the set, and we need to test for existence with another (more expensive) data structure.

 Applications

-SSTable reads In the read path, Cassandra merges data on disk (in SSTables) with data in RAM (in memtables).
-To avoid checking every SSTable data file for the partition being requested we can query the SSTable bloom filter.
+SSTable reads: In the read path, Cassandra merges data on disk (in SSTables) with data in RAM (in memtables).
+To avoid checking every SSTable data file for the requested partition, we can query the SSTable’s bloom filter.

 Reservoir sampling

-Problem: given a stream of elements, we want to sample k random ones, without replacement and by using uniform probabilities
+Problem: Given a stream of elements, we want to sample k random ones without replacement and with uniform probability.

-Solution: store first $k$ elements, for the $i$-th element add it to the reservoir with a probability of $k/i$, this is done by replacing a randomly selected element in the reservoir
+Solution: Store the first $k$ elements.
+For the $i$-th element (where $i > k$), add it to the reservoir with a probability of $k/i$.
+This is done by replacing a randomly selected element in the reservoir.